Build-Week-Spotify-Song-Suggester-2/datascience/README.md

 ['Spotify API - Search'](https://api.spotify.com/v1/search)

 Generates GET request using the authorization token acquired via client credentials, the user-inputted song title, and user-inputted artist.
-This GET request returns a JSON object which is indexed to pull the song's unique song ID.
+This GET request returns a JSON object which is indexed to extract the song's unique song ID.

 ## Visual Respresentation of Track Audio Data :notes: